christianreyes-wq/Armis_DoW-IC/DoW/General Information/IL 5 SaaS Collector Requirements/README.md

 ## Outbound (Collector to Cloud Transmission)
 * HTTPS (Port 443/TLS 1.3): Outbound encrypted tunnel to the IL5 authorized Armis Government Cloud tenant instance.
 No inbound internet connection into the collector is required.
 * Armis Government Cloud URL Endpoing: (*.armis.us).

+## IP Configuration
+* A static IPv4 or IPv6 address with DNS and NTP access is required.